Why Olamide Davies Talabi Stepped Down From Ogun Central Senatorial Race

 “However, as events unfolded, I began to observe disturbing signs — desperation for power, personal interests above collective progress, greed and actions capable of creating unnecessary division within the party and among our people.
 Those realities deeply troubled my spirit.”

-The former aspirant described the decision as one of the most painful moments of his political journey, noting that it meant temporarily stepping away from a vision he strongly believed in.
+The former aspirant described the decision as one of the most painful moments of her political journey, noting that it meant temporarily stepping away from a vision she strongly believed in.

-Talabi emphasized that leadership goes beyond political ambition, stressing that wisdom, timing and peace are also critical components of responsible leadership.
+Talabi emphasized that leadership goes beyond political ambition, stressing that wisdom, timing and peace are equally important in public service and governance.

-“I have come to realize that leadership is not only about ambition; it is also about wisdom, timing and knowing when to step back for peace, healing and greater preparation ahead,” he noted.
+“I have come to realize that leadership is not only about ambition; it is also about wisdom, timing and knowing when to step back for peace, healing and greater preparation ahead,” she noted.

-Despite withdrawing from the Ogun Central Senatorial race, Talabi maintained that he remains committed to progressive politics, unity, development and selfless service to the people of Ogun State and Nigeria.
+Despite withdrawing from the Ogun Central Senatorial race, Talabi maintained that she remains committed to progressive politics, unity, development and selfless service to the people of Ogun State and Nigeria.

-He assured supporters that his political journey was far from over, describing the withdrawal as a temporary pause for restoration and strategic preparation for future opportunities.
+She assured supporters that her political journey was far from over, describing the withdrawal as a temporary pause for restoration and strategic preparation for future opportunities.

-“By the grace of God, this is not the end of my journey; it is only a pause for restoration, reflection and greater preparation,” he concluded.
+“By the grace of God, this is not the end of my journey; it is only a pause for restoration, reflection and greater preparation,” she concluded.